isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

    :align: center

 This plot shows the EGFR log10 expression, with the hg19 RSEM values on the x-axis and the hg38 HTSeq values on the y-axis.
+Note that overall, the difference between the RSEM and HTSeq methods may have a more significant impact on the expression values than the change in the genome build.

 ------------